fsiwi-hka/iwi-website/docs/calendar-events.md

 * meetups
 * other public events organized by the university, AStA or us

+## Adding Events

+To add events to the Google calendar, you need access to it.
+Please ask the infrastructure team in Slack.
+When adding events that are held online, please add the Zoom, GotoMeeting, Teams or any other link as the "location".
+If a link is present in the location field, we display it as such.
+Links in the description are currently not clickable.

 ## Service Account and Calendar API

 The easiest workflow to read calendar events programmatically (without a